jimbo00000/OculusGlfwSkeleton/README.md

 - elmindreda for the awesome Glfw3 framework which makes multi-window GL apps possible https://github.com/glfw/glfw
 - Palmer Luckey for the Oculus Rift
 - Philip Rideout for the excellent CMake/OpenGL code
+- Philippe Decaudin for AntTweakBar
+- Milan Ikits and Marcelo Magallon for GLEW